-Select "MySQL-Compatible Edition" or "PostgreSQL-Compatible Edition" to view database instance pricing.
+Select "Aurora MySQL-Compatible Edition" or "Aurora PostgreSQL-Compatible Edition" to view database instance pricing.

-Database Storage and IOs
+Database Storage and I/Os

 Backup storage for Amazon Aurora is the storage associated with your automated database backups and any customer-initiated DB cluster snapshots.
 Increasing your backup retention period or taking DB cluster snapshots increases the backup storage consumed.

-- Backup storage is allocated by region.
-Total backup storage space is equivalent to the sum of the storage for all backups in that region.
+- Backup storage is allocated by Region.
+Total backup storage space is equivalent to the sum of the storage for all backups in that Region.

-- Moving a DB cluster snapshot to another region increases allocated backup storage in the destination region.
+- Moving a DB cluster snapshot to another Region increases allocated backup storage in the destination Region.

 - There is no additional charge for backup storage of up to 100% of your total Aurora database storage for each Aurora DB cluster.
-There is also no additional charge for backup storage if your backup retention period is 1 day and you don’t have any snapshots beyond the retention period.
+There is also no additional charge for backup storage if your backup retention period is one day and you don’t have any snapshots beyond the retention period.

-- Backup storage, as well as snapshots you store after your DB cluster is deleted will be charged at the following rates:
+- Backup storage, as well as snapshots you store after your DB cluster is deleted, will be charged at the following rates:

 Backtrack lets you quickly move an Aurora database to a prior point in time without needing to restore data from a backup.
 This lets you quickly recover from user errors, such as dropping the wrong table or deleting the wrong row.
 This feature is currently available for the MySQL-compatible edition of Aurora.

-For example, suppose your Aurora database is generating 10,000 Change Records per hour – which you can see by reviewing your CloudWatch metrics – and you want to be able to use Backtrack up to 10 hours in the past.
+For example, suppose your Aurora database is generating 10,000 Change Records per hour – which you can see by reviewing your CloudWatch metrics – and you want to Backtrack up to 10 hours in the past.
 To support this, Aurora would need to store 10,000 Change Records/hour x 10 hours = 100,000 Change Records.
 Say the cost in the US East (N. Virginia) Region is $0.012/hour per 1 million Change Records.
-Then turning on Backtrack would increase your costs by $0.012 x (100,000 / 1,000,000) = $0.0012/hour.
+Turning on Backtrack would increase your costs by $0.012 x (100,000 / 1,000,000) = $0.0012/hour.

-When using Backtrack, you can review CloudWatch metrics in the AWS Console to see how many Change Records your database is generating per hour.
+When using Backtrack, you can review Amazon CloudWatch metrics in the AWS Console to see how many Change Records your database is generating per hour.